-Windows Server is #4 ranked solution in top Operating Systems for Business
+Windows Server is the #4 ranked solution in top Operating Systems for Business

 .
 PeerSpot users give Windows Server an average rating of 8.0 out of 10.